 Visually, this is just another Mach-series timepiece that now features a slightly reworked dial and a huge power reserve indicator.

 The chronograph is predictably large, but I could live with that, although I can’t really say the same about the dial, which is just too cluttered to my taste.
 The only thing that saves it is Superluminova inlays generously sprayed over all of its main elements including the tachymeter scale on the bezel.

-It may be a good investment if you want just a limited edition fashion accessory.
-It may not be as valuable if your main idea is to get yourself a time measuring device that you could easily use in stressful situation, like, for example, piloting a plane or commanding a battle ship.
+It may be a good investment if you want just a limited-edition fashion accessory.
+It may not be as valuable if your main idea is to get yourself a time-measuring device that you could easily use in stressful situation, like, for example, piloting a plane or commanding a battleship.

 With all the aforementioned elements clearly marked with jovial light green accents, the black color of PVD finish doesn’t make the timekeeper especially ‘stealth’, but it still makes a very nice background.
 It looks cool, too.

-Just keep in mind that pilots of the past that this device seems to refer to used to wear their watches over thick sleeves of their leather jackets so the size of piece was not really a problem.
-On the other hand, you, I suppose, will have to wear it over you bare wrist so, if you happen to be on a leaner side, this one may be a bit too big for you.
+Just keep in mind that pilots of the past that this device seems to refer to used to wear their watches over thick sleeves of their leather jackets so the size of the piece was not really a problem.
+On the other hand, you, I suppose, will have to wear it over your bare wrist so, if you happen to be on a leaner side, this one may be a bit too big for you.